 - Spanish in Bocas del Toro if you're looking to learn Spanish by the beach with a Caribbean island vibe

-- Spanish in Boquete if you're looking to learn Spanish in the mountains with plenty of eco-adventures
+- Spanish in Boquete if you're looking to learn Spanish in the mountains with plenty of outdoor activities and eco-adventures

-- Spanish in Panama City City if you're looking for a vibrant city life, both during the day and night
+- Spanish in Panama City City if you're looking for a vibrant city life, colonial culture and architecture, art, fashion and shopping

 - Spanish in Pedasi if you're looking for a peaceful destination, off the beaten path, with plenty of culture and traditions, and easy access to the coast

 Now, the quality of each Spanish school can be determined by: